 Can I Still Run This Marathon with a Two Week Setback?

-Problem is I am booked to have a nose operation which takes 2 weeks to recover from = no running.
+Problem is I am booked to have a nose operation which takes two weeks to recover from = no running.

-I am planning on walking my weekly km's during this 2 week setback but am not allowed to get my heart rate up.
+I am planning on walking my weekly kms during this two week setback but am not allowed to get my heart rate up.